 You may have noticed at times, an on-screen volume indicator and controller appears on your Windows 10 screen, when you press the Volume keys.
 This is not new, as it was available in Windows 8.
 Windows 7 had the volume icon in the System Tray from where users could change the volume level.
-Microsoft introduced the On-screen Volume Indicator, for two reasons – First, it lets you check the actual volume level (72% or 50% or 60%), and secondly it lets you change the volume level without visiting the system tray icon.
+Microsoft introduced the On-screen Volume Indicator, for two reasons – First, this OSD lets you check the actual volume level (72% or 50% or 60%), and secondly it lets you change the volume level without visiting the system tray icon.

 However, sometimes, it can get in the way.
 Suppose, you are browsing the web and listening to songs.
 And you would like to change the volume level.
 If you press the volume up/down button on your keyboard, it will display the volume indicator on your screen.
 Now, if you want to change the volume level right from the on-screen indicator, there is a high chance of you clicking in the browser window, if you fail to change the volume within 3 seconds.
 Consequently, some unnecessary link could get clicked on.
 The same thing could happen in any other app.